 The Company divides its reportable operating segments primarily by geographic region.
-The Company has two reportable operating segments: Eastern Region and Western Region includes the Company's operations in Florida, Maryland, Massachusetts, New York, New Jersey, and Vermont.
-The Western Region includes the Company's operations in Arizona and Nevada as well as its assets and investments in Colorado and New Mexico.
+The Company has two reportable operating segments: Eastern Region and Western Region.
+The Eastern Region includes the Company's operations in Florida, Maryland, Massachusetts, New York, New Jersey, and Vermont.
+The Western Region includes the Company's operations in Arizona and Nevada as well as its assets and investments in Colorado.
+The Company no longer has a presence in New Mexico, as it divested of its investment in the state in October 2020.
 The two geographic regions are looked at separately by the CODM and Company's management as the operations within those regions are in different stages of development.
-The operations comprising the Western Region are more seasoned and established than those in the Eastern Region.
+The operations comprising the Western Region are more established than those in the Eastern Region.
 Most of the Company's financial and operational growth is being driven by the Eastern Region.
 Both the Eastern Region and the Western Region segments generate revenues from the sale of cannabis products through retail dispensaries as well as wholesale supply agreements.

 The "Other" category in the disclosure below comprises items not separately identifiable to the two reportable operating segments and are not part of the measures used by the Company when assessing the reportable operating segments' results.
 It also includes items related to operating segments of the Company that did not meet the quantitative thresholds under ASC 280-10-50-12 to be considered reportable operating segments, nor did they meet the aggregation criteria under ASC 280-10-50-11 to qualify for aggregation with one of the two reportable operating segments of the Company.
-All inter-segment profits are eliminated upon consolidation.
+All intersegment profits are eliminated upon consolidation.